growbit/turbogwt-core/README.md

 ==
 **Turbo GWT** is a suite of libs intended to speed up development of GWT applications.
 It aims to promote a fluent and enjoyable programming.

 **Turbo GWT Core** contains JavaScriptObject extensions for performing common operations faster in production.
 These classes are reused across other TurboG modules.
-Also it offers a HTTP module, nicknamed *Requestor*, with a convenient API for making requests.

 ## Highlights